-- 2.1 Our policy follows the statutory guidance given by the Government (DfE) and meets the requirements of the Independent School Standards. - 2.2 Aspects of RSE are infused within the day-to-day operation of our school; incorporated through the curriculum, both in content included in subject schemes of work and through other planned learning opportunities in the school.
-They are captured in our written aims and expressed in the ethos and behaviours of everyone. - 2.3 In our Lower School, we must ensure that every registered pupil who is provided with Primary education at the school is provided with Relationships Education, in accordance with Section 34 of the Children and Social Work Act 2017 and the Independent School Standards. - 2.4 In our Senior School, we must ensure that every registered pupil who is provided with secondary education at the school is provided with relationships and sex education, except in so far as the pupil is excused as mentioned in sub-paragraph 9, in accordance with sections 34 & 35 of Children and Social Work Act 2017 and the Independent School Standards, and with regard to guidance outlined in Section 403 of the Education Act 1996, as issued by the Secretary of State.
+- 2.1 Our policy follows the statutory guidance given by the government (DfE) and meets the requirements of the Independent School Standards.
+Aspects of RSE are infused within the day-to-day operation of our school; incorporated through the curriculum, both in content included in subject schemes of work and through other planned learning opportunities in the school.
+They are captured in our written aims and expressed in the ethos and behaviours of everyone. - 2.2 As a Preparatory School, we must ensure that every registered student who is provided with primary education at the school is provided with relationships education, in accordance with section 34 of the Children and Social Work Act 2017 and the Independent School Standards - 2.3 As a Secondary School, we must ensure that every registered pupil who is provided with secondary education at the school is provided with relationships and sex education, except in so far as the pupil is excused as mentioned in sub-paragraph 9, in accordance with section 34 of Children and Social Work Act 2017 and the Independent School Standards, and with regard to guidance outlined in section 403 of the Education Act 1996.